Nathan Ellington

-Playing career
+Career

 Non-league and Bristol Rovers

 Born in Bradford, West Yorkshire, Ellington began his career with non-League Tooting & Mitcham United, making one first team appearance at 16 years of age.
 He played regularly for the youth team there, but was frustrated by a lack of first team chances, so he moved to Walton & Hersham, before moving to Bristol Rovers in February 1999 for £150,000.
 He made his professional debut on 23 February 1999, coming on as a second-half substitute for Jamie Cureton in a 1–0 home defeat to Gillingham.
 He came off the bench to score his first goal on 6 March 1999, helping his team to a 2–0 win over York City.
 He found a growing reputation with the side, and his highest point for Rovers was scoring a hat-trick in a 3–1 win against Premier League side Derby County in the FA Cup, on 6 January 2002.
 This was the first time a team from the Third Division had beaten a Premier League team in the FA Cup.
 It was also the second of three hat-tricks scored by Ellington for Rovers, with all three coming within the space of a month.
 He was named in the PFA Division Three team of the year for 2001–02.

 Wigan Athletic

 On 28 March 2002—transfer deadline day—Ellington signed for Paul Jewell's Wigan Athletic for a then club record fee of £1.2 million.
 He made an instant impact, scoring on his debut in a 2–1 win at Chesterfield on 6 April 2002.
 He also scored on his home debut a week later as Wigan beat Northampton Town 3–0.
 His only hat-trick for Wigan came against West Bromwich Albion in a 3–1 League Cup victory on 2 October 2002, his second career hat-trick against Premiership opposition.
-He notably scored the last ever goal in Wimbledon F.C.'s final game at Selhurst Park before their rebranding and relocation to Milton Keynes, during Wigan's 2–4 victory in September 2003.
+He notably scored the last ever goal in Wimbledon F.C.'s final game at Selhurst Park before their relocation to Milton Keynes, during Wigan's 2–4 victory in September 2003.
 He was named Division One player of the month for February 2004.
 Ellington was a major factor in the club's promotion to the Premiership in the 2004–05 season, the first time they had reached the top flight in their history.
 He was the leading scorer in the Football League Championship and formed a formidable partnership with Jason Roberts, with whom he had previously played at Bristol Rovers.
 Both players were named in the PFA Championship team of the season.
 Ellington became one of the more desirable properties in English football, and joined West Bromwich Albion on 16 August 2005 for £3,000,001.
 With the player unable to agree a new contract with Wigan, Albion used a clause in his existing contract that allowed him to leave for any fee over £3 million.